-1. Motivate to engage in understanding the different notions of sustainability from social, technological and philosophical (ethical and values) perspectives.

-2. Train to hold moderated discussions and present complex topics rooted in values.

-3. Facilitate learnings based in design theory and how to apply theory in practice.

-4. Prepare in thinking in future oriented design.
+- 1. Motivate to engage in understanding the different notions of sustainability from social, technological and philosophical (ethical and values) perspectives. - 2.
+Train to hold moderated discussions and present complex topics rooted in values. - 3.
+Facilitate learnings based in design theory and how to apply theory in practice. - 4.
+Prepare in thinking in future oriented design and learn futures studies methods.